g-leech/argmin-gravitas/_posts/2021-04-23-trompettes.markdown

 Hold on tight, grab the sides - careful, we might collide<br>
 Hold on now, mind that wave - my life will not be lived.<br>
 Brave men find my boat, bottom up but still afloat...<br><br>
-The luxury cruise liner, the lowly ferry:<br>
+The luxury cruise liner, the cargo ferry:<br>
 Both look the same at the bottom of the sea<br>
 <!-- Put me to the anchorage, lean me leeward, I'm feeling faint.<br>
 A drop in the ocean makes waves in a small town.<br><br> -->